 The first week in December, she slipped on an icy sidewalk and sprained her ankle.
-She had student health insurance, though she had to make a copayment.
-Unfortunately, she couldn't do her job on crutches, so she lost two weeks' pay.
+Unfortunately, she couldn't do her job on crutches and had no sick time built up, so she lost two weeks' pay.

 Still, "that's life," she thought, although she was so worried about money now that she almost decided to register for just two courses the next term.
-But college was her priority, so she took a full load and increased her work hours for a couple months to help her get caught up financially.
+But university was her priority, so she took a full load and increased her work hours for a couple months to help her get caught up financially.
 But then as midterm exams grew closer, she felt unprepared because she hadn't had enough time for studying.
 Because of the stress she wasn't sleeping well, and one day she fell asleep in class.
 Always rushing around, she was eating more junk food than ever and feeling too guilty to even get on the scale to see if she was gaining weight, too.
 She found herself daydreaming about the coming summer and being free of classes.
 To feel better, she took long drives in her car on the weekends.